-- 1. At the student's request, the Examination Board may grant a student exemption from an examination if the student - a. has already successfully completed a course linked to an examination of a university program or university of applied sciences program, and this course is equivalent in terms of content, level and study load; or - b. provides evidence of sufficient knowledge and skills in the field in question through work or professional experience. - 2.
-An application for an exemption for a specific course other than one referred to in paragraphs 3, 4 and 5 of this Article must be submitted no later than in the third week of the block in which the course is offered.
+- 1. At the student's request, the Examination Board may grant a student exemption from an examination if the student - a. has already successfully completed a course linked to an examination of a university program or university of applied sciences program, and this course is equivalent in terms of content, level and study load; or - b. provides evidence of sufficient knowledge and skills in the field in question through work or professional experience.

+- 2. An application for an exemption for a specific course other than one referred to in paragraphs 3, 4 and 5 of this Article must be submitted no later than in the third week of the block in which the course is offered.
 If an application is submitted after the third week, it will not be considered. - 3.
 When switching from Maatschappijwetenschappen to Psychologie or from Psychologie to Maatschappijwetenschappen, the following courses are exempt from one another:

-MAW PSY 500304-B-5 Inleiding psychologie voor 595101-B-5 Inleiding en geschiedenis maatschappijwetenschappen van de psychologie 410123-B-5 Introduction to Psychology for 595102-B-5 Introduction to Psychology International Students and History of Psychology 424503-B-5 MTO-B-MAW: Inleiding 424504-B-5 Inleiding statistiek statistiek 410127-B-5 Introduction to Statistics for 424530-B-5 Introduction to Statistics International Students
+MAW PSY 500304-B-5 Sociale Psychologie voor MAW 500305-B-5 Sociale Psychologie 410123-B-5 Social Psychology for International Students 500214-B-5 Social Psychology 424503-B-5 MAW-NL:Inleiding statistiek 424504-B-5 Inleiding statistiek 410127-B-5 MAW-INT: Introduction to Statistics 424530-B-5 Introduction to Statistics